gjstirling/Chitter/README.md

 How to create RESTful routes and why they are used <br>
 Extracting responsibilities out of the controller and into the model of the system.
 This brings a separation of concerns <br>
 Developing how the model works depending on the needs of the new feature <br>
-Understanding of how system manages a session
+Understanding of how system manages a session by storing user id inside sessions hash <br>

 ### Still to do
 Add Delete feature <br>